Khizar03/crud-application/README.md

-# crud-application
+# basic-crud-app
-crud application using node, express and mySQL
+crud application using node, express and postgresSQL